White movement in Transbaikal: End of Ataman Semyonov's regime in Transbaikal

-After the defeat of Admiral Kolchak's armies in the Ural and Western Siberia, the Great Siberian Ice march of the rest of Vladimir Kappel's 30,000 strong army started in January 1920 heading for Chita.
+After the defeat of Admiral Kolchak's armies in the Ural and Western Siberia, the Great Siberian Ice march, which was headed for Chita, of the rest of Vladimir Kappel's 30,000 strong army started in January 1920.
 General Vladimir Kappel died of deep frostbite on January 25, 1920, and his body was briefly buried in Chita.

 In February 1920 the Russia Eastern Outskirts Forces were formed and on April 27, 1920, as Far Eastern Army, headed by the Commander-in-Chief of all military formations of the Russia Eastern Outskirts, Ataman Grigory Semyonov.

 The Army included the following units: